jakimfett/dvtmp/README.md

-# dvtm-plus - dynamic virtual terminal manager configurable by an ini file.
+# dvtm-plus - dynamic virtual terminal manager configurable by an ini file whichon unix is in ~/.dvtm-plus/config

 This program is modifed from [dvtm](http://www.brain-dump.org/projects/dvtm/) brings the concept